Professional Development for Graduate Students

 - Gabriela Montell, an education writer and editor, writes an advice column for academic job seekers overviewing the purpose, tone, and preparation of teaching philosophies.

 The academic interview process is varied, and you can expect several steps incorporating different interview types including phone, video, conference, campus, presentations, and follow-ups.
-Any of these interviews may take place with an individual or a panel made up of faculty, admin, staff, and students.
+Any of these interviews may take place with an individual or a panel made up of faculty, administrators, staff, and/or students.
 The purpose of this process is to ensure that a candidate fits a department and campus culture in teaching, scholarship, and engagement.
 The resources listed here offer general preparation recommendations and descriptions, but you are always advised to review questions and materials with a mentor and colleagues.